tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/informer.md

 Parameter 2 of method controller in io.spring.controller.ControllerConfiguration required a bean of type 'io.kubernetes.client.extended.controller.reconciler.Reconciler' that could not be found.
 ```

-In the next section, we will finally implement the functionality of our customer resource in the form of a **Reconciler**, which will be provided as a bean to fix the error.
+In the next section, we will finally implement the functionality of our custom resource in the form of a **Reconciler**, which will be provided as a bean to fix the error.